 Your local Career Resource Center may also be aware of programs funded or supported though Employment Nova Scotia that may be of assistance to Older Workers.

 Why not contact a Career Resource Center or Employment Assistance Service Provider in your area to talk about available programs?
-Click here for a list of Career Resource Centers and Employment Assistance Service Providers.
+Click here for a list of Nova Scotia Works Employment Services Centres.